openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

   * ``First`` ``Image``
   * ``First`` ``.jpg``

-* To view the page that lists the file, select **Previous** or **Next** to view the previous or next page, or select the number of the page that you want to view.

-You can also sort files by name, type, or date added, or filter files by type.
+You can also sort files by Name (A-Z), Name (Z-A), Newest, Oldest, File size (low to high), or filter files by Type (Code, Images, Documents, Audio).
 For more information, see :ref:`Sort Files` or :ref:`Filter files`.

 .. _Sort Files: